lmfit/uncertainties/doc/numpy_guide.rst

 contain numbers with uncertainties can be performed without it, the :mod:`unumpy` package is useful for more advanced uses.

-Operations on arrays (addition, matrix multiplication, cosine, etc.) can thus be performed transparently.
+Operations on arrays (including their cosine, etc.)  can thus be performed transparently.

 These features can be made available with